Learn the secret for drying hydrangeas that will last for a long time. They will look great in wreaths, and vignettes all over your home.

 These flowers are all getting ready to be cut for drying.
 They start to get a washed out antique look.
 Some even feel dry to the touch.

 All you need to do is take off all the leaves, and place them in a bucket or vase with a little bit of water (one or two inches).
-After about a week or two the water will evaporate and the flowers will dry in place.
-Pretty cool, huh?
+After about a week or two, the water will evaporate and the flowers will dry in place.
+Pretty simple, huh?

-This process works well with mophead hydrangeas and other varieties such as H. arborscense and H. paniculata.
-I have dried hydrangeas all over the place.
-I’ve used them in centerpieces at the holidays, in wreaths, and some just in vases around the house.
+This process works well with mophead hydrangeas and other varieties such as H. arborescens and H. paniculata.
+I have dried hydrangeas all over the place in my home.
+I’ve used them in centerpieces at the holidays, in wreaths, and some in vases.
+After a while they can get a little fragile and dusty, but did you know that you can dunk them in water to make them more pliable for use in a project.
+See my post on creating a square hydrangea wreath where I used older dried hydrangeas.

 While they seem fragile they actually last a long time.
 Drying hydrangeas is a great idea if you are growing them outside already.
 What not give it a try?